Book in Progress — Group Duties

-I’m starting work on my second book, tentatively titled Modelling Collective Obligation.
-Moral obligations are regularly attributed to collectives: states are obliged to defend human rights; the affluent are obliged to alleviate global poverty; humanity is obliged to curb carbon emissions.
+Moral duties are regularly attributed to groups: the United Kingdom has a duty to defend human rights; environmentalists have a duty to push for global systemic reform; humanity has a duty to eradicate poverty.
 Are such attributions philosophically defensible or mere political rhetoric?
-To answer this, we need a model that can take in details about the collectives involved in real-world political problems and produce conclusions about (i) which of these collectives can have obligations and (ii) what this implies for each collective’s members.
-I plan to develop a ‘tripartite’ model of collective obligation, which produces different results depending on whether the collective in question is ‘diffuse’, ‘goal-directed’, or ‘agential.’
+To answer this, we need a model that can take in details about the groups involved in real-world political problems and produce conclusions about (i) which of these groups can have duties and (ii) what this implies for each group’s members.
+The book develops a ‘tripartite’ model of group duties, which produces different results depending on whether the group in question is a ‘combination’, a ‘coalition’, or a ‘collective’.

 My first book, The Core of Care Ethics, was published by Palgrave Macmillan in 2015.
 You (or your library) can buy the book and download a pre-print of the first chapter.